Fossils (play)

 Fossils is a play written by the Australian playwright Manny Aston.
 First performed by Theatre South in 1993, it offers a comic view of parents through the eyes of their teenage offspring.
 The play was published by Currency Press in 1995.
 It has become a popular choice for drama teachers and students as the play is easily related to by young teenage audiences.
-The play was included as part of the Drama Syllabus for the Higher School Certificate from 1997 to 2001, and continues to be used in the general High School Drama Curriculum in many states, including Western Australia, New South Wales, Queensland and Victoria.The play was originally called “if Jonny jumped” and was created with Manny and students from Dramaworks.
+The play was included as part of the Drama Syllabus for the Higher School Certificate from 1997 to 2001, and continues to be used in the general High School Drama Curriculum in many states, including Western Australia, New South Wales, Queensland and Victoria.